Elastic Beanstalk platforms glossary

 A platform version can be in one of the following states:

 A line of platform versions sharing specific (typically major) versions of some of their components, such as the operating system (OS), runtime, or Elastic Beanstalk components.
-For example: Python 3.6 running on 64bit Amazon Linux; IIS 10.0 running on 64bit Windows Server 2016.
-Each successive platform version in the branch is an update to the previous one.
+For example: Python 3.13 running on 64bit Amazon Linux 2023; IIS 10.0 running on 64bit Windows Server 2025.
+Platform branches receive updates in the form of new platform versions.
+Each successive platform version in a branch is an update to the previous one.

-The latest platform version in each platform branch is available to you unconditionally for environment creation.
-Previous platform versions in the branch are still supported—you can create an environment based on a previous platform version if you've used it in an environment in the last 30 days.
-But these previous platform versions lack the most up-to-date components and aren't recommended for use.
+The recommended version in each supported platform branch is available to you unconditionally for environment creation.
+A previous platform version is available to you if you were using an environment with it at the time the platform version was superceded by a new platform version.
+Previous platform versions lack the most up-to-date components and aren't recommended for use.

 A platform branch can be in one of the following states:

-• Supported – A current platform branch.
+Supported – A current platform branch.
 It consists entirely of supported components.
+Supported components have not reached End of Life (EOL), as designated by their suppliers.
 It receives ongoing platform updates, and is recommended for use in production environments.
 For a list of supported platform branches, see Elastic Beanstalk supported platforms in the AWS Elastic Beanstalk Platforms guide.

 If your environment uses a deprecated or retired platform branch, we recommend that you update it to a platform version in a supported platform branch.
 For details, see Updating your Elastic Beanstalk environment's platform version.

-• Major update – An update that has changes that are incompatible with existing platform versions.
-You might need to modify your application to run correctly on a new major version.
+Major update – An update that has changes that are incompatible with existing platform versions.
+You may need to modify your application to run correctly on a new major version.
 A major update has a new major platform version number.

-• Minor update – An update that adds functionality that is backward compatible with an existing platform version.
-You don't need to modify your application to run correctly on a new minor version.
+Minor update – An update that has changes that are backward compatible with existing platform versions in most cases.
+Depending on your application, you may need to modify your application to run correctly on a new minor version.
 A minor update has a new minor platform version number.

 An Elastic Beanstalk feature that automatically applies patch and minor updates to the operating system (OS), runtime, web server, application server, and Elastic Beanstalk components for an Elastic Beanstalk supported platform version.
 A managed update applies a newer platform version in the same platform branch to your environment.
 You can configure managed updates to apply only patch updates, or minor and patch updates.
 You can also disable managed updates completely.